Chair: Associate Professor Radycki

 The studio art Set I of the interdepartmental major includes Art 113, 142, 159, 170, and two additional courses that, with the six courses of Set II, are selected by the student with the approval of the advisor.

-The graphic and information design Set I of the interdepartmental major includes Art 131, 142, 170, 229, and 231.
+The graphic and interactive design Set I of the interdepartmental major includes Art 131, 142, 170, 229, and 231.
 One additional course is chosen from among Art 167 or 268, 230, and 331.
 This course and those of Set II are selected by the student with the approval of the advisor.

 The art history and criticism Set I of the interdepartmental major includes Art 113, 142, 170, and three additional art history courses that, with the six courses of Set II, are selected by the student with the approval of the advisor.